SatchidanandaMohanty/OIBSIP/README.md

-# Hello guys , this the liust of Level 1 projects
+# Hello guys , this the list of Level 1 projects